apcl-research/Jam-CGPT/README.md

 ```
 @inproceedings{su2023language,
       title={A Language Model of Java Methods with Train/Test Deduplication},
-      author={Chia-Yi Su and Aakash Bansal and Vijayanta Jain and Sepideh Ghanavati and Collin Mcmillan},
+      author={Chia-Yi Su and Aakash Bansal and Vijayanta Jain and Sepideh Ghanavati and Collin McMillan},
       month={December},
       year={2023},
       booktitle={Proceedings of the 31st ACM Joint European Software Engineering Conference and Symposium on the Foundations of Software Engineering},